 Professor Foulkes’s first book Modern Bodies: Dance and American Modernism from Martha Graham to Alvin Ailey (2002) explores how gender, sexuality, race, and politics shaped the development of modern dance in the 1930s and ‘40s; her second book, To the City: Urban Photographs of the New Deal (2011), charts the spread of urbanization captured in photographs of the 1930s.
 She is also the editor of a journal volume on The Arts in Place (Journal of Social History, 2010) and co-editor with Aaron Shkuda of a section of essays on arts and urban development in the Journal of Urban History (2015).

 Professor Foulkes has been the recipient of numerous awards and fellowships including positions as a Scholar-in-Residence at the Rockefeller Archive Center, a Fulbright Senior Scholar at Potsdam University in Germany, Lecturer in the China Residency Program of the Organization of American Historians, and a Fellow (2016) and Senior Fellow (2018) at the Center for Ballet and the Arts at New York University.
 She has also served as an adviser for arts organizations, such as First Person Arts, and the documentaries Free to Dance, Miss Hill, and the forthcoming Danseur.
 She is featured in a forthcoming television documentary on West Side Story for the ARTE channel in Europe.
-In 2016-17, she is a fellow at the Graduate Institute for Design, Ethnography and Social Thought where she is exploring the rise of cosmopolitanism and arts institutions such as Lincoln Center amidst urban development in the 20th century.
+In 2016-17, she was a fellow at the Graduate Institute for Design, Ethnography and Social Thought where she explored the rise of cosmopolitanism and arts institutions such as Lincoln Center amidst urban development in the 20th century.